 If a deadly weapon was involved or if the trespass happened on critical infrastructure, a Superfund area or a shelter or habitation center, a Class A misdemeanor charge may be likely.
 This can result in one up to one year in jail and fines of up to $4,000.

 Do You Need a Texas Criminal Trespassing Defense Attorney?

 If you have been accused of trespass, it is important to consult a Texas criminal defense attorney who can defend your rights.
 An attorney can determine whether property owners were clear about the boundaries of their property.
 If “no trespassing” signs and other indications of property were not present, an attorney can determine whether you could have reasonably known you were trespassing.

 An attorney can also seek to have charges dropped if there is no evidence of wrongdoing or if you have been incorrectly accused.
 If you have been accused of a Class A or Class B misdemeanor, your defense attorney can seek to have the charges reduced.
 He or she can also seek to have a smaller sentence imposed.

 An attorney works within the law and conducts extensive research to build a strong case for you.
 If you have been accused of trespassing, your rights, freedom and finances may all be affected.
 An attorney can work to help safeguard you in this situation.

 If you need a criminal defense lawyer, contact Morales & Sparks.
-Our offices in Georgetown, Texas, as well as in Austin and San Marcos, are conveniently located to serve you.
+Our offices in Georgetown, Texas, as well as in Austin and San Antonio, are conveniently located to serve you.
 We treat each client like family, meaning we work as vigorously to defend you as we would to defend a member of our families.
 Contact us today for a consultation to talk about your case and to get some of your concerns addressed.Honest Client Reviews Contact Us Today